-We often imagine the Vikings as having a work hard, play hard culture.
-They gave their all on the battlefield, and afterwards celebrated with nights of heavy drinking of mead and beer, out of large drinking horns ideal for drinking games!
+We often imagine the Vikings as having a work-hard, play-hard culture.
+They gave their all on the battlefield, and afterward celebrated with nights of heavy drinking of mead and beer, out of large drinking horns ideal for drinking games!

 That is actually not too far from the truth.
 The Vikings did mark their victories with drink, and the sharing of alcohol played an important role in the customs that cemented social hierarchies and political alliances.

 But more than that, drinking was just part of life, the Vikings would even drink beer for breakfast.
 But that didn’t make them alcoholics, it was a necessary practice at the time.